#MeToo: PR consultant Suhel Seth drops out of literary festival a day after social media outrage

 Several Twitter users had criticised Inkpot India Conclave’s announcement on Monday.

 At the height of the #MeToo movement in India, at least seven women had publicly accused the high-profile brand consultant of sexual misconduct.
-Seth refuted one claim made by an anonymous accuser, telling The Quint that he was abroad, and not in Mumbai, when the woman claimed the incident occurred.
+Seth refuted one claim made by an anonymous accuser, telling The Quint that he was abroad and not in Mumbai when the woman claimed the incident occurred.
 Seth did not respond to the other allegations after that, and has not posted a single tweet since October 10 last year, when two women accused him of forcibly groping and kissing them.
 Other allegations in the case surfaced after that.

-Tata Sons had terminated its contract with Counselage India, the consulting company founded by Seth after the incident.
+Tata Sons had terminated its contract with Counselage India, the consulting company founded by Seth, after the incident.

 Also read: Why is Suhel Seth silent about the sexual harassment charges against him?